 The Master of Arts - Christian Studies prepares you with a foundational education in biblical studies, theology and personal ministry formation.
 You will deepen your understanding of the gospel and how it can be lived out in all areas of life - at home, at work, in your community and church - to effectively serve where God has called you and confidently disciple others in their Christian faith.
-You can also focus your degree in one of a number of areas of study, including Apologetics, Chaplaincy and Spiritual Care, Church Ministries and more.
+You can also focus your degree in one of our many areas of study.

 Online, Live-Stream and Flexible Seminary Study Options